 OTC pain relievers like aspirin and ibuprofen (Advil, Motrin IB, others), helps in subduing the pain and inflammation associated with frozen shoulder.

-A phsyio-therapist can offer great help in treatment of frozen shoulder facilitating you to learn range-of-motion exercises.
+A phsyio-therapist can offer great help in the treatment of frozen shoulder facilitating you to learn range-of-motion exercises.
 These help in improving mobility in your shoulder.

-Other alternative treatment plan,
+Other alternative treatment plans:

 - Steroid injections: Use of corticosteroids to mitigate pain and improve shoulder mobility, is advisable in cases of extreme pain and no movement.